 Go to LibrarySearch, click Document Delivery, and follow on-screen instructions.

 Many UK theses are now available to download or order for free on the British Library EThOS site (to download or order you have to register).

-If the thesis you need is not available on EThOS or shows a £54.48 charge, make a document delivery request - your school or department may agree to fund it.
+If the thesis you need is not available on EThOS or EThOS shows a cost for it, make a document delivery request - your school or department may agree to fund it.

 Global theses: you can access many theses from around the world via Proquest Dissertations & Theses Global.

 Articles and chapters available from the British Library will be supplied in digital format (unless you request a printed copy).
 Once the document is available, you'll receive an email with the link to the document.
 To access it you need to: